How To Travel Amsterdam to Marseille (and back)

 There is a special Amsterdam-Marseille ZonThalys direct service which runs weekly on Saturdays during July and August only.
 The train operates as a normal Thalys from Amsterdam to Brussels but then continues on to Marseille St Charles.

 3. Amsterdam-Marseille by Coach

-Eurolines runs a daily (overnight) coach service from its Amsterdam Duivendrecht terminal to Marseille (St Charles Bus Station, Rue Honnorat).
-The journey departs mid-afternoon and takes approximately 21 hours.
-Single fares start from around €60.
+Eurolines runs connections from its Amsterdam Duivendrecht terminal to Marseille with a change of bus required in Paris.
+The journey takes 27-30 hours.
+Single fares start from around €66.

 Flixbus also offers coach connections from Amsterdam Sloterdijk to Marseille, with a change of bus in either Paris, Brussels or Lille.
 Travel time is 19-21 hours and singles start at €43.

 French bus operator OUIBUS has coach services for Amsterdam-Paris (up to 7x daily, singles from €19) and Paris-Marseille (up to 4x daily, most require a change in Lyon, singles from €24).
 There are some Marseille-Amsterdam through-fares available.